beaconsproject/hydrology_explorer/docs/user_guide.md

 The app offers two options for specifying the AOI (area of interest) for which upstream and downstream areas will be identified:

 1. **Upload an AOI**  - The AOI can be uploaded as a ShapeFile or a GeoPackage.
-The AOI must fall fully within the study area.
-Once uploaded, users can edit the AOI boundary by selecting catchments.
+The AOI will be clipped to the study area boundary.
+Users have the option to edit the AOI boundary by selecting catchments.

 2. **Select a set of catchments on the map** - This option allows users to idenity an AOI by selecting catchments on the map.
 The AOI may be comprised of non-neighbouring catchments such as geographically dispersed salmon spawning sites or mine sites.
 All selected catchments are combined to form a new area of interest (AOI) for analysis.